 The Committee on Human Rights was created in 1976 in response to concern by members of the National Academy of Sciences (NAS) about widespread abuses of human rights, particularly those of scientists.
-In 1994, the National Academy of Engineering (NAE) and the Institute of Medicine (IOM) joined the NAS as full sponsors of the committee.
+In 1994, the National Academy of Engineering (NAE) and the Institute of Medicine (recently renamed National Academy of Medicine) joined the NAS as full sponsors of the committee.

 The Committee is composed of up to 15 members drawn from the membership of the three institutions.
-It has the active support of more than 1,500 members of the NAS, NAE, and IOM, who assist it as "correspondents" in its human rights work by writing appeals on behalf of and letters of encouragement to unjustly imprisoned scientists, engineers, and health professionals.
-The Committee is financially supported by the NAS, NAE, and IOM, several private foundations, and contributions from private donors.
+It has the active support of more than 1,500 members of the National Academies of Sciences, Engineering, and Medicine, who assist it as "correspondents" in its human rights work by writing appeals on behalf of and letters of encouragement to unjustly imprisoned scientists, engineers, and health professionals.
+The Committee is financially supported by the Academies, several private foundations, and contributions from private donors.

 The work of the Committee is grounded in principles set forth in the Universal Declaration of Human Rights(UDHR), primarily Article 19.
 In the United States, the Committee also addresses selected science related civil rights cases and issues, work underpinned by the U.S. Constitution.
 The Committee does not support or oppose any government or political system; it does hold governments responsible for conforming to international standards for the protection of human rights and accountable when they do not.

 The Committee uses the influence and prestige of the institutions it represents on behalf of scientists, engineers, and health professionals anywhere in the world who have been subjected to severe repression for peacefully exercising their basic human rights.
 Each case is carefully investigated, using a variety of sources, before being taken up by the Committee.
 Individuals cannot have been known to use or advocate violence.